Harold Ramirez Player Props: Rays vs. Red Sox

 Harold Ramirez At The Plate

-- Ramirez is hitting .250 with a double, three home runs and a walk.
+- Ramirez is hitting .259 with a double, three home runs and two walks.

-- In three of eight games this year (37.5%), Ramirez has reached safely via hit, and that includes multiple hits twice.
+- In four of nine games this season (44.4%), Ramirez has reached via hit, and that includes multiple hits twice.

-- Ramirez has driven in a run in three games this season (37.5%), including one multiple-RBI game.
+- He has scored at least one run three times this year (33.3%), including one multi-run game.

-- In three of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.